H.R. 7058: Foreign Adversary AI Risk Assessment and Diplomacy Act

 4

-The Secretary of State must submit each assessment in unclassified form and post the unclassified portion on a publicly available Department of State website.
-A classified annex is allowed, but only to protect intelligence sources and methods.
+The assessment has to be unclassified and posted on a State Department website.
+A classified annex is allowed only to protect intelligence sources and methods.

 5

-Congress says the Department of State should take diplomatic steps through bilateral and multilateral engagement to recognize, assess, and address foreign adversary use of generative AI, and to promote responsible state behavior.
+Congress says the State Department should use bilateral and multilateral engagement to address foreign adversary use of generative AI and push for responsible state behavior internationally.

 6